Buyers for the Wrighton shipyard and Bi-Loup yachts

 A younger and qualitative positioning

 The new team wants to work on the image of the boats and its positioning on the yachting market.
 The range is based on the Wrighton 26 and Wrighton 30 models, for which the first quotations are being studied and production is ready to start.
-A new version of the Bi-Loup 109, renamed Wrighton 36, is announced this year, reworked with its architect Vincent Lebailly and designer Pierre Frutschi. " Our objective is to give the brand back its youth by also working on performance.
-We're also going to work on the interior finishes with our journeymen carpenters, who carry out the fittings on the boats in-house.
-We're aiming for a quality that comes close to the Hallberg-Rassy idea. "illustrates the buyer.
+A new version of the Bi-Loup 109, renamed Wrighton 36, is announced this year, reworked with its architect Vincent Lebailly and designer Pierre Frutschi. " Our objective is to give the brand new life by also working on performance.
+We're also going to work on the interior finishes with our fellow carpenters, who carry out the fittings on the boats in-house.
+We are aiming for a quality that is close to the Hallberg-Rassy idea. "illustrates the buyer.

 For boat hulls and decks, Wrighton will be able to draw on the know-how of Mr. Riotte's other companies, which are active in technical composite parts.